 Dos and Don’ts

 So this time I invite you to change your strategy.
-Follow these simple Dos and Don’ts to get a different, and whole lot more positive, outcome for a fabulous 2015.
+Follow these simple Dos and Don’ts to get a different, and whole lot more positive, outcome this year.

 - Don’t: frame your resolutions around guilt-induced negative reflections of all the things you did wrong in the previous year.
 (For example: “I’m fat, lazy and didn’t achieve much last year.”)
 Why?
 Because the inspiration to be amazing doesn’t come from feeling like crap.